-One night a few months ago, I came across an application for a new session that would begin early in 2022.
+But “someday” often comes with problems of its own.
+When I left my job in 2015, it soon became obvious that although Parkinson’s Disease was limiting my physical abilities, I would be happier having something to challenge my mind.
+I remembered the Master Gardener program and went looking for information.
+I came across an application for a new session of Master Gardener training that would begin early in 2022.
 I read every word of the linked information in an attempt to determine if I could be capable of completing the program.
-What I read on the website made the program sound flexible which was something my disease would demand.
+What I read on the website made the program sound flexible which was something my disease demanded.
 Nevertheless, I hesitated to fill out the form.

 It took a friend pointing out how many other non-physical skills I still have that convinced me that I could be a useful and contributing volunteer despite my physical obstacles.
 Just applying was not a commitment.
 And there was no guarantee they would even accept me.
 I contacted a few friends and asked if they would serve as my references.
 The next day I submitted my application.

 I didn’t hear anything for several weeks.
-I’d almost forgotten about it until one of my reference friends mentioned that he had been called.
+I’d almost forgotten about it until one of my reference friends mentioned that he had been contacted.
 A few days later I received a phone call and an appointment for an interview.

+As my interview date approached I began to have doubts and considered canceling the appointment.
+If I did that though, I likely would never get another chance.
 I had no doubt that my references would be good.
-I had chosen some of my oldest friends who know me best and could likely answer any question asked.
+I had chosen some of my oldest friends who know me best and could likely answer any question asked about me.
 All of them know my history as well as my history as a gardener.
-I was well aware that if there was going to be a weak point in the process, it would rest entirely with me during the interview process itself.
+I was well aware that if there was going to be a weak point in the process, it would rest entirely with me during the interview process.

 My biggest fear wasn’t my lack of gardening skills or knowledge but my disease.
-One of the issues that Parkinson’s Disease can cause is a communication disconnect.
-I do not have Parkinson’s hallucinations or any sign of dementia.
-In fact, I score quite high on annual cognitive testing.
-I can think clearly.
-I know exactly what I want to say.
-I do however, often have a difficult time converting my thoughts into physical words.
+One of the issues that Parkinson’s Disease has created for me is a communication disconnect.
+Although my thoughts are clear, I sometimes have a difficult time converting my thoughts into physical words.
 It is why I prefer to communicate with friends in writing rather than speaking on the telephone.
-It can be both frustrating and embarrassing.
-And it’s always worse with people I don’t know and in places and/or situations that are new to me which was exactly what this interview would be.
+It can be both frustrating and embarrassing and it’s always worse with people I don’t know and in situations that are new to me – the very situation that this interview would be.
 To make matters worse, my tremor also gets worse in such situations.
-My medications, which usually control my tremors fairly well, often won’t work at all if I’m feeling stressed.
-I was already tremoring in the car.
+My medications, which usually control my tremors fairly well, often stop working if I’m feeling stressed.
+I was tremoring in the car as I drove to the interview.
 Was I about to make a colossal fool of myself?
-It was all I could think of as I drove to the interview.